waleed-kotib/VC_Proj/trunk/coccinella/README.txt

     It is distributed under the standard GPL license.
     (c) Copyright by Mats Bengtsson (1999-2005).
-    Buttons are stolen from Gimp and slightly changed (Thank You!).
+    Whiteboard tool buttons are stolen from Gimp and slightly changed (Thank You!).
+    Other graphics elements, see README-Crystal-icons.

 Home: